MarkBaber/AlphaTHLT/README.md

   ```
   /home/hep/mb1512/.scripts/Jobs/getCRAB3Jobs.py <NAME_OF_CRABDIR>
   ```
 This will automatically search through directories on the Tier-2 for all files associated with the CRAB job, producing filtered CMSSW `cfi` files with links to all the processed files stored in a PSet.
-After generation perform a `scram build`:
+Make sure after generation to perform a `scram build` to compile the new configuration files:
 ```
   cd ../../..
   scram b -j8